Certified Financial Planner Near Me

 The CFP Board also conducts its own background checks on candidates before granting the final certification.

-All CFP candidates have to renew their certification each year.
+All CFPs have to renew their certification each year.
 Renewal can be done by paying an annual fee as well as completing 30 hours of continuing education every two years.

 So you are convinced about the positive role that a CFP can play in helping you plan your finances.
 If you are seriously considering hiring the services of a CFP, it is recommended that you first prepare a list of questions to ask any potential CFP.
 This step is important because the list will help you in selecting the best person that you can build a relationship with.

 Observing how each CFP answers your questions will give you an insight into how each candidate thinks and whether that person is the right fit for you.
-After all, your money is serious business and you would want a credible person helping you make the significant decisions.
+After all, your money is serious business and you would want a credible person to help you make the significant decisions.

 The great thing about preparing a list of questions in advance is that you only need to do so once.
 You can then use the same set of questions with every CFP that you speak with.
 A list of questions to ask any potential CFP can include:

-You want someone who has experience in handling large accounts.
+• You want someone who has experience in handling large accounts.
 You can also ask if the CFP has a minimum net-worth criterion for accepting new clients.
 To learn more about how this influences portfolio performance, click here to read our exclusive guide.

-- What do you charge for your services?
+• What do you charge for your services?
 This is a really important question.
 You want to know whether the fee structure is hourly, milestone-based, or commission-based.
 Some CFPs follow a hybrid model which is a mix of two structures.
 Also, clarify if there are any other extra fees/charges and whether the fees include taxes.
 To learn more about the difference between fees and costs and how these influence your returns, order a free hardcover copy of our book, The Art of Protecting Ultra-High Net Worth Portfolios and Estates – Strategies For Families Worth $25 Million To $500 Million.

-- Who is your independent custodian?
-A custodian is the institution or party that would actually hold your investment.
+• Who is your independent custodian?
+A custodian is an institution or party that would actually hold your investment.
 The custodian could be a brokerage or an asset management firm.
 You want to make sure that the custodian is independent of the CFP and that there is no conflict of interest.
 You do not want your CFP to be directly holding your funds.

-You can conduct background checks on CFPs through the CFP Board, FINRA, and insurance/securities department within your state.
-However, you want to hear directly from the CFP if they are confident enough to admit any unfortunate past events.
+You can conduct background checks on CFPs through the CFP Board, FINRA, and the insurance/securities department within your state.
+However, you want to hear directly from the certified financial planner if they are confident enough to admit any unfortunate past events.

 After going through the list of questions above, you probably get a hint of the traits and qualities that we should look for in any financial planner.
 Firstly, you want your financial planner to be well-qualified.
 This could mean a degree from a recognized school, a CFP designation, and quality work experience managing the accounts of clients whose profile you fit into.